jasminkang/Terminal_app/README.md

 ![plot](docs/Screen%20Shot%202022-04-30.png)
 ![plot](docs/Screen%20Shot%202022-05-01.png)

-Perhaps more effective for me personally, is when planning was done at various stages on my study wall in greater detail [plot](docs/sticky_notes.jpg)
+That said, more effective for me personally, is when planning was done at various stages on my study wall in greater detail [plot](docs/sticky_notes.jpg)

 Intial skeleton planning for each feature in this flowchart:
 ![plot](docs/Blueprint%20app.png).
 Each shape represents one element of the checklist to be completed for each aspect (plus with well as interacting with the external JSON file being a baseline requirement for all features)